Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 document.head.appendChild(s);
 ```

-JavaScript is a very flexible programming language, that allows you to do the same thing in many different ways.
-For example, if you need to load additional external script on the page with your current code, you can do it in multiple ways too.
+In case if you need more than one JavaScript code executed on a page, you can load additional scripts from within your base app JavaScript code.

 We recommend that you load external JS files using a standard function `createElement()`.
 See example code on the right.
+It allows you to create a new `<script>` element on a page with the parameters you need and then append it to the DOM tree to get loaded and executed.

 More details about this approach: [W3CSchools](http://www.w3schools.com/jsref/met_document_createelement.asp)

-<aside class="note">Please make sure to avoid using the <em>document.write()</em> function as it works synchronously and will slow down the page.</aside>
+<aside class="note">Please make sure to avoid using the <em>document.write()</em> function as it works synchronously and will slow down the page load.</aside>

 ### Store-specific custom JavaScript